JohnKazucki/JD-Miter-Box/README.md

 # Miter Box

 MB is a set of tools designed to make accurate polymodelling quicker and easier. <br />
-It is currently developed for Blender 3.3.2, but should work for any newer version too. <br />
+It is currently developed for Blender 3.3.4 LTS, but can work for other versions. <br />

 ![](https://github.com/JohnKazucki/JD-Miter-Box/blob/main/git_resources/Align%20Face%20-%20Projection%20Direction.gif) <br />